 I know we’ve all been wounded by the judgement of another woman at one time or another.
 And, of course, it’s not always obvious.

-It’s the scowl on another woman’s face when she hears that you’re taking off work for a weeklong vacation.
-It’s the tone in another woman’s voice when she asks where your baby’s hat is “in this weather.”
+Sometimes it’s the scowl on another woman’s face when she hears that you’re taking off work for a weeklong vacation.
+Or it’s the tone in another woman’s voice when she asks where your baby’s hat is “in this weather.”

 In those situations, you can’t control what someone else thinks of you.
 But you can control how you feel about yourself.
-The temptation will be to give in to the guilt.
-But, instead of listening to those whispers of self-doubt, listen to the voice of God.
+You might be tempted to give in to the guilt.
+But instead of listening to those whispers of self-doubt, listen to the voice of God.
 Because His voice will never condemn you or shame you.

 We all have to come to terms with this very real fact of life: Not everyone will like us.
 And that’s okay!
 I know, as women, we are so relational—and so much of what we do every day is because we want to be well-liked by everyone.
 But we need to stop putting pressure on ourselves to achieve this impossible standard.

 I love how my friend Tony says, “I’m always driving to somewhere I love.
 When I’m driving to work, I’m driving to a place that I love.
 When I’m driving home, I am driving to a place that I love.”